-The 2016 Oxford Conference for the Book will take place Wednesday, March 2 – Friday, March 4.
+The 2016 Oxford Conference for the Book took place Wednesday, March 2 – Friday, March 4.

 The Twenty-Third Oxford Conference for the Book is set for March 2-4, 2016, to bring together fiction and nonfiction writers, journalists, poets, publishers, teachers, and students for three days of readings, lectures, panels, workshops, and social events that celebrate the written word.

 Those scheduled to appear at the conference include Rick Bass, Margaret McMullan, Bobbie Ann Mason, Minion K. C. Morrison, Dennis J. Mitchell, Richard Katrovas, Rebecca Morgan Frank, Caki Wilkinson, Jericho Brown, Katie Peterson, Beth Ann Fennelly, Chiyuma Elliott, Derrick Harriell, Taylor Brown, Kiese Laymon, LaKisha Michelle Simmons, Vereen Bell, Joseph Crespino, Robert Gipe, Vereen Bell, Mark Essig, Young Suh, Matthew Griffin, Julia Claiborne Johnson, Ariel Lawhon, Sheri Fink, and Edward J. Larson.

 Presented by the Center for the Study of Southern Culture and Square Books.